Celebrating Juneteenth 2025: The History, Why It’s Important, and How to Get Involved This Year

 Now, Juneteenth celebrations take place across the country.
 Organizations such as the Smithsonian Institution and the Henry Ford Museum have begun sponsoring Juneteenth-centered activities, with the mission to promote and cultivate knowledge and appreciation for Black history and culture.

-Today, celebrations are still centered around the same traditions: religious services, storytelling, music, food and honoring Black culture.
+Today, celebrations are still centered around the same traditions: religious services, storytelling, music, food, and honoring Black culture.
 The New York Times also published an article about Juneteenth food traditions, pointing to the inclusion of red foods as “crimson symbol[s] of ingenuity and resilience in bondage.”
 Some celebrations are more spiritual and intimate, used as a day of meditation and multicultural prayer.

 The holiday is also a reminder of the work that still needs to be done to achieve racial equality in America and of the life-threatening issues, such as police brutality and mass incarceration, that continue to plague Black communities.
 In a nation reckoning around systemic oppression in the United States, it is crucial to understand the 400 years that have led to it.

 For non-Black folks wanting to support the Black community this Juneteenth, the most impactful actions you can take are to educate yourself, grapple with the ways white privilege has functioned in your own life, and commit to lifelong anti-racist practices.
-It is also important to do research into local organizations that may be receiving less funding or national recognition, who you may be able to monetarily support — such as My Block, My Hood, My City or Social Works.

 Assata Shakur said, “It is our duty to fight for our freedom.
 It is our duty to win.
 We must love each other and support each other.
 We have nothing to lose but our chains.”